Valuable information, tools and advice for you to view and download.

 There are restrictions and exclusions which apply, for example, in relation to age, driver history (including medical) and use of the vehicle.

 Yes, your Arval Total Care package covers you for both Business and Personal use of your leased vehicle.
 You are not restricted to the types of journey you make, subject to trade usage criteria detailed in your contract.

 Incident means an event or accident resulting in damage, loss or theft of the Arval Total Care vehicle or damage to third party property or personal injury/death of a third party.

 You must contact Arval at the earliest opportunity and make sure that it is safe and legal to do so.
 Please call our driver support contact centre on 0370 600 4499 and select ‘report an accident’.

 Arval’s Accident Management partner will record the relevant details and either get your vehicle recovered if it is immobile or allocate a repairer.
-Please see the process flow on the next page for more details.

 Yes, your monthly rental will only change if we mutually agree a change (if applicable) or as a result of Arval exercising its rights under the contract, for example if you travel materially more miles than agreed (and the vehicle is recontracted) or the vehicle is involved in two or more at fault incidents in a 12 month period.
 In which case we will discuss your options with you.